Over 1 million Canadians have been lifted out of poverty since 2015

 Statistics Canada data shows largest three-year reduction in Canadian history

-VANCOUVER, March 4, 2020 /CNW/ - The Government of Canada is commited to growing the middle class and helping those working hard to join it.
+MONTRÉAL, March 5, 2020 /CNW/ - The Government of Canada is committed to growing the middle class and helping those working hard to join it.

-The Honourable Harjit Sajjan, Minister of National Defence and Member of Parliament for Vancouver South, on behalf of the Honourable Ahmed Hussen, Minister of Families, Children and Social Development, today highlighted the results of the 2018 Canadian Income Survey.
+The Honourable Steven Guilbeault, Minister of Canadian Heritage and Member of Parliament for Laurier—Sainte-Marie, on behalf of the Honourable Ahmed Hussen, Minister of Families, Children and Social Development, with Soraya Martinez Ferrada, Member of Parliament for Hochelaga, today highlighted the results of the 2018 Canadian Income Survey.
 The survey found that over 1 million Canadians have been lifted out of poverty since 2015, and that the poverty rate in Canada continues its downward trend.

-The results of the survey show that more Canadians than ever are joining the middle class.
-Thanks to programs like the Canada Child Benefit, the increase to the Guaranteed Income Supplement and the middle class tax cut, Canadians have more money in their pockets.
-The release shows a significant reduction in poverty in Canada, representing the largest three-year reduction in Canadian history

 "The Government of Canada is committed to growing the middle class and helping those working hard to join it.
 The results of the 2018 Canadian Income Survey are further proof that our plan is working.
 However, we know there is much more to do.
 That is why we will keep working hard to reduce poverty and make sure that every Canadian has a real and fair chance to succeed."